barbagroup/cuIBM/README.md

     > cd $HOME/software
     > git clone https://github.com/barbagroup/cuIBM.git

-To compile cuIBM, set the environment variable `CUSP_DIR` to point to the directory with the CUSP library.
+To compile cuIBM, make sure you have set correctly the environment variables `CUSP_DIR` and `BOOST_DIR` to point to their respective folder:

     > export CUSP_DIR=$HOME/software/cusp/0.5.1
+    > export BOOST_DIR=$HOME/software/boost/1.64.0

 We also recommend setting the environment variable `CUIBM_DIR` to point to the location of the cuIBM folder.
 While the code can be compiled and run without